 Tulips herald the arrival of spring.
 These brilliant bulbs bloom from late winter well into spring.
 Cottage single late tulips are one of the latest bloomers, providing a color show in late spring when most other varieties are finished providing flowers.
 What are single late tulips?
 These flowers are also known as Darwin or cottage tulips and come in a range of colors from white to black and the rainbow in between.
 Continue reading for tips on growing and cottage tulip care.

 What are Single Late Tulips?

 If you are a fan of tulips, the last faded blooms mean you have to wait a whole year for more spectacular flowers.
 With cottage tulip flowers, you can expect blooms in late spring that often hang on until early summer.
 Their cup-shaped flowers are some of the tallest varieties among tulip bulbs.
-Single late tulip varieties have not only color diversity but may be striped or have feathered detail.
+Single late tulip varieties have not only color diversity but may be striped or have feathered details.

 Popular Varieties of Cottage Single Late Tulips

 For added fun, single late tulips come fringed, and in a frilled, striped parrot hybrid.
-Viridifloria hybrids have a green stripe among their scrunched streaked flowers.
+Viridifloria hybrids have a green stripe among their scrunched, streaked flowers.

 Waterlily hybrids get their name from the resemblance to those aquatic flowers when fully opened.
 A super surprise comes from the Chameleon series, whose blooms change color as the flower ages.

 Prepare flower beds in fall by deeply cultivating soil and adding compost.
 Ensure the area is well draining, as the worst condition for bulbs is to be sitting in boggy soil.
 Incorporate some time release bulb fertilizer at planting.